wikimedia/design-blog/README.md

   bundle exec jekyll serve
   ```

+### Deployment to production server
+Design blog server points to the '_site/' directory, so Jekyll needs to build
+in order to show the latest output.

-* To build the production version to commit to Git and deploy:
+* To build the production version to commit to Git and deploy to live server:
   ```
   bundle exec jekyll build -d _site/
   ```